 Dong Quai is not recommended for pregnant women as it may affect the muscles of the uterus.
 There was also a report where a pregnant woman who took Dong Quai in her first trimester resulted in congenital defects.
 On the other hand, there is not enough evidence of Dong Quai’s safety for breastfeeding women; therefore, it is not advised for both.

 Using Dong Quai could also slow down blood clotting.
 It is not recommended for individuals with bleeding disorders to undergo surgery and those with protein S deficiency.

 Self-heal With Dong Quai

 You can make a decoction of the herb.
 Chop dried root of Dong Quai and let it simmer for 20 minutes.
 Take 1 cup of the decoction 2 to 3 times daily.

 It is best to use properly dried roots to avoid mildew.
 Make sure that you let it simmer in boiling water and not just infuse in hot water.
 When you boil it, you can get optimal levels of the medicinal property of the herb.
-It is advisable not to take Dong Quai when a woman is pregnant, is lactating and nursing or is having menstrual periods.
+It is advisable not to take Dong Quai when a pregnant woman is lactating and nursing or is having menstrual periods.

 Ongoing research on Dong Quai points to the possibility that some of the herb’s effects are due to phytoestrogens, estrogen-like plant compounds.
-These phytoestrogens may help to supply an additional mild source of estrogen to balance out levels in the body.
+These phytoestrogens may help supply an additional mild source of estrogen to balance out levels in the body.